 Ling, Alan Chi; Associate Professor, Department of Computer Science; PHD, University of Waterloo

-Pinder, George Francis; Professor, School of Engineering; PHD, University of Illinois Urbana-Champaign
+Pinder, George Francis; Professor, Department of Civil and Environmental Engineering; PHD, University of Illinois Urbana-Champaign

-Rizzo, Donna Marie; Professor, School of Engineering; PHD, University of Vermont
+Rizzo, Donna Marie; Professor, Department of Civil and Environmental Engineering; PHD, University of Vermont

 Skalka, Christian Edward; Associate Professor, Department of Computer Science; PHD, Johns Hopkins University